WCHN/mtv-preproc/README.md

-# Super-resolution and denoising of routine clinical magnetic resonance scans
+# Resolution recovery in routine clinical neuroimaging data (MRI and CT)

+This code enables resolution recovery in clinial grade neuroimaging data.
+It can do either (1) super-resolution (MRI) or (2) denosing (MRI + CT):

-This code enables reconstructing high-resolution, isotropic data from clinical magnetic resonance (MR) scans, of arbitrary orientation and MR contrast.
+1. The code can reconstruct high-resolution, isotropic data (1 mm) from clinical MR scans (i.e. thick-sliced), of arbitrary orientation and MR contrast.
 For example, given a T1, a T2 and a FLAIR scan with large slice-thickness, three 1 mm isotropic scans can be recovered.

-Furthermore, the method can also be used to denoise noisy MR scans.
+2. The code can remove noise from MR and CT scans.

-The method is described in detail in the following paper:
+The method the code is based on is described in detail in the following paper:

      Brudfors M, Balbastre Y, Nachev P, Ashburner J.
      MRI Super-Resolution Using Multi-channel Total Variation.